Fusion-Party-Aus/Formal-Documents/Constitution.md

    4. A Branch’s operating rules may exist as a formal constitution.

-7) All Branches must submit to the Committee an annual report on Branch operations.
+8. All Branches must submit to the Committee an annual report on Branch operations.

-8) Subject to sub-rule (10), a Member of the Association may register to be a member of a Branch of their choosing and must not register to be a member of more than one Branch.
+9. Subject to sub-rule (10), a Member of the Association may register to be a member of a Branch of their choosing and must not register to be a member of more than one Branch.

-9) Without limiting its powers, the Committee may disband / expel a Branch if it—
+10. Without limiting its powers, the Committee may disaffiliate a Branch if it—

     1. has fewer than 50 Members;

-   2. fails to fulfil core Branch functions (for example holding an annual general meeting, holding regular Branch meetings, failure to hold fair internal elections, providing material to enable the successful completion of relevant electoral returns or submitting an annual report, submitting a uptodate membership list etc);
+    2. fails to fulfil core Branch functions (for example holding an annual general meeting, holding regular Branch meetings, failure to hold fair internal elections, providing material to enable the successful completion of relevant electoral returns or submitting an annual report, submitting a up-to-date membership list etc);

-   3. fails to advocate the Association’s core purposes, principles and goals; or
+    3. advocates in opposition to the Association’s core purposes, principles and goals; or

     4. has been found to be operating corruptly or in a manner prejudicial to the interests of the Association.

-10) If a Branch has been disbanded or expelled under sub-rules 9(c) or (d) or as a result of a disciplinary action under Part 3 Division 2, the Committee may bar a member of that Branch from registering for a defined period with any existing or new Branch.
+11. If a Branch has been disbanded or expelled under sub-rules 9(c) or (d) or as a result of a disciplinary action under Part 3 Division 2, the Committee may bar a member of that Branch from registering for a defined period with any existing or new Branch.

-11) If a Branch has no elected member, the Branch may disaffiliate from the Association, provided that this occurs between 6 and 18 months after a general election.
+12. If a Branch has no elected member, the Branch may disaffiliate from the Association, provided that this occurs between 6 and 18 months after a general election.

-12) A Branch may not leave the Association during the first parliamentary term of any Party member elected as part of the Association.
+13. A Branch may not leave the Association during the first parliamentary term of any Party member elected as part of the Association.

+14. The Committee may designate a Branch as a State Branch for a particular state or territory under the following conditions:

+	1. There is no pre-existing State Branch for that relevant state or territory.

+	2. All proposed Members of the prospective State Branch are registered to vote within the designated state or territory.

+	3. Members of a State Branch may additionally be members of any one (1) other Branch that is not a State Branch.

+	4. The rules for the prospective State Branch indicate an operational focus or scope within the borders of the particular state or territory.

+>  **Note:** subrule (13)(d) here does not preclude State Branches from engaging in activities outside of their state, or at a federal level within their state.
+It is intended to minimise jurisdictional conflict.
+All member organisations are expected to engage in a collegiate and collaborative manner.
-> **Note:** Branches are not state branches as referred to by the AEC.
+>  **Note:** Branches are not necessarily state branches as referred to by the AEC.

 ### 93. Local Campaign Teams